 I am very focused on photobooks right now, and that is a direction I’d love to go in.
 I enjoy the format and I think it offers a lot to the work.
 My next projects are along the same lines and I would also like to add new formats to my work, such as video.

-You studied for the last edition of the European Master of Fine Art Photography.
+You studied for the last edition of the European Master of Contemporary Photography.
 Was it a useful tool for your work as a photographer?
 What would you highlight about the course?

 I think the IED Madrid was the perfect tool for my work as a photographer.
 You are constantly being stimulated, discovering new projects and meeting people who constructively criticise your work.